Ali-Razahaider/DSA-Practice/README.md

 ## Files

 -  [`removduplicates.cpp`](./removduplicates.cpp): Removes duplicates from a sorted array and returns the number of unique elements.
 -  [`leftshift.cpp`](./leftshift.cpp): Rotates an array to the right by a given number of steps.
 -  [`movezeros.cpp`](./movezeros.cpp): Moves all zeros in an array to the end while maintaining the relative order of non-zero elements.
 -  [`missingNum.cpp`](./missingNum.cpp): Finds the missing number in an array containing distinct numbers in the range [0, n].
 -  [`maxconsec1.cpp`](./maxconsec1.cpp): Finds the maximum number of consecutive 1's in a binary array.
 -  [`singleNum.cpp`](./singleNum.cpp): Finds the single number in an array where every element appears twice except for one.
 -  [`TwoArraysUnion.cpp`](./TwoArraysUnion.cpp): Finds the union of two sorted arrays and returns the result in sorted order.
 -  [`LongestSubarrayWithSumK.cpp`](./LongestSubarrayWithSumK.cpp): Finds the length of the longest subarray where the sum of its elements is equal to a given value k.
 -  [`2Sum.cpp`](./2Sum.cpp): Finds the indices of the two numbers in an array that add up to a given target.
 -  [`sortColor.cpp`](./sortColor.cpp): Sorts an array of colors represented by integers 0, 1, and 2 in-place so that objects of the same color are adjacent, with the colors in the order red, white, and blue.
 -  [`largestfreq.cpp`](./largestfreq.cpp): Contains the implementation of the `majorityElement` function and the driver code to test it.
+-  [`MaxSubarr.cpp`](./MaxSubarr.cpp): Contains the implementation of the solution and driver code.

 ## Overview of Each File